SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

         }
     }

-First we need to check if our target has health data.
+First, we need to check if our target has health data.
 We do so by first asking it to provide us with its health data by passing its class to the ``get()`` method.
 We get an ``Optional`` which we can use for our check.
 This ``Optional`` will be absent if either our target does not support :javadoc:`HealthData` or if it supports it but at the present moment does not hold any health data.